 You only need a small amount as it goes a long way once it’s melted with the warmth of your hands.
 The amount you see above was used to do my whole arm.

-Simply apply directly to your body straight from the tub, It looks a little off putting at first, the texture and the feel of it isn’t nice.
+Simply apply directly to your body straight from the tub, It looks a little off-putting at first, the texture and the feel of it isn’t nice.
 Well, that’s my opinion.
 Try to get past that and it’s not too bad.
 The coconut oil dries very quickly within about 20 minutes and then leaves your skin feeling smooth and not oily.

-Downside to using Coconut oil for your eczema
+The downside to using Coconut oil for your eczema

 - The smell….
 Love it or hate it but as you can imagine, believe it or not, it smells very strongly of coconuts.
 If you love the smell of Coconuts, then great!
 The smell doesn’t last all day, APX 20 Minutes until its fully dried.